lkfink/CMQ/README.md

 ___
 ## Coping

+During the pandemic, people are less able to rely on some methods of coping, like ones that may be expensive (like therapy) or unavailable (like socializing inside).
+We used a machine learning approach to investigate how people are using music to cope with the stress of the coronavirus crisis.

+We defined music-related coping as listening to or making music in order to:
+  > Feel connected to others

+  > Serve as a replacement for social interaction

+  > Cope emotionally with the present situation

+Two LGBM regression analyses were conducted: one about _**music listening**_ and the other about _**making music**_.
+The results are summarized in the SHAP value plots below.

 ![image](/images/shap_plot.png)
 **Top 20 features predicting socio-emotional coping via (A) music listening and (B) making music.
 Data points represent SHAP values for every person on each of the top 20 most predictive features.**